 1x 1 hour lab each week.

-Problem set topics will follow the content of lectures.
-See the Lectures section in this handbook and the Course Details page on LEARN for a summary.
+Problem Set and Lab topics will follow the content of lectures.
+See the Lectures section in this handbook and the Course Details page on LEARN.